 Lowering saddle height is the other most rectified issue in a bike fit.
 Excessive saddle height results in the rider shifting their pelvis to one side as a compensation mechanism.
 This increases the pressure though your hands (usually your non-dominant side) in a bid to balance the bike.
 Consider lowering your seat and sitting squarer on the saddle if you’re getting one-sided hand pain, tingling or numbness.

 These 7 aspects of bike setup and cycling posture should be analysed if you are experiencing persistent neck, shoulder, elbow or wrist pain when on the bike.
-If you are having trouble making these changes yourself, we have bike fitting services established at a number of our clinics.
+If you are having trouble making these changes yourself, we have a bike fitting service established at a number of our clinics.
+If you’re cycling regularly it’s really important that your bike is set up individually for you as this help you avoid injury or any other problems that could take you off the road.
+Our bike fitting service will ensure that you’re in the best possible place every time you ride with a set-up that’s tailored to you.
+Find out more about the service here.

-There could be other contributing factors to your pain, such as inadequate recovery and previous injuries, so if in doubt or these changes do not help, contact one of our specialists for a comprehensive assessment of your symptoms and bike setup.
+There could be other contributing factors to your pain, such as inadequate recovery and previous injuries, so if in doubt or these changes do not help, you can also speak to one of our specialists for a comprehensive assessment of your symptoms by booking an appointment here or by emailing firstname.lastname@example.org.